 Welcome to Cave of the Mounds National Natural Landmark!
-Today, you get to explore the cave at your own pace, spending as much time as you desire on the underground passageways.
+We hope you enjoy your time here today.
 Here is some information about the cave as you travel along.

-The tour route follows a looped path.
-You will loop around one half of the cave and then the other.
-The easiest way to navigate the cave is to keep moving forward following the signs along the way.
-A staff member will always be in the area, so if you have questions, just look for another staff member.
+The tour route follows a one way, figure-8 looped path.
+You will loop around one half of the cave and then the other, ending where you began.
+The easiest way to navigate the cave is to keep moving forward, following the signs along the way.
+A tour guide is always available to answer questions, interpret rooms, and provide assistance as needed.